shafanaS/grab/README.md

 	$ go get github.com/cavaliercoder/grab

-Grab is a Go package for downloading files from the internet with the following rad features::
+Grab is a Go package for downloading files from the internet with the following. rad features::

 * Monitor download progress concurrently